nmfzone/data-structure-practicum-project/README.md

 			private int[] priority = {5, 4, 3, 2, 1, 0};

-		and the you must also add the operation in this section :
+		and then you must also add the operation in this section :
 		(please beware about this)

 			switch (test)